-- The impingement impacts of the proposed Project (0.96 kgs per day of fish species that are highly abundant in the area) have associated with the CDP's operations has been found by the Coastal Commission, CEQA lead and others agency to be insignificant. - Substantial construction costs for a limited benefit; - The implementation of this alternative will result in increased entrainment because of the significant volume of additional seawater needed to be collected to operate the screen.
+- The impingement impacts of the proposed Project (0.96 kgs per day of fish species that are highly abundant in the area) haveassociated with the CDP's operations has been found by the Coastal Commission, CEQA lead and othersagency to be insignificant. - Substantial construction costs for a limited benefit;

+- The implementation of this alternative will result in increased entrainment because of the significant volume of additional seawater needed to be collected to operate the screen. - Uncertain survival of the captured marine organisms.